Communication & Education

 4. Findings and Recommendations

-- Promotional concert posters for the outdoors meeting Cradle to Cradle criteria are still a challenge:
+- Promotional concert posters for the outdoors meeting Cradle to Cradle criteria are still a challenge.

 - Frameable C2C-certified posters work indoors.